CentoXome® – Turning Years Into Days

 Our speakers, Maximilian Schmid M.D., Chief Commercial Officer – Diagnostics, and Prof. Peter Bauer M.D., Chief Genomic Officer, will highlight the power of multiomics in establishing a complete […]

-CentoXome MOx Trio – Index, Positive Secondary and Additional Findings
+CentoXome MOx Trio – Index, Positive Main and Secondary Findings, and with Carriership Findings